What do you need to know before you have Botox?

 Brides, bridesmaids, mothers of the bride and groom, aunts and even grandmothers want to look their most beautiful and radiant on the big day.
 For many, a bridal beauty regime might include getting Botox before your wedding, and why not?
 Botox is fairly mainstream these days – literally millions of people have used it for wrinkles since its FDA approval in 2002.
 It’s not just for the Real Housewives of Auckland anymore, in fact, now you can even pop into the mall for your injectables… but should you?

-As you may know, I’m an enthusiastic advocate for all things skincare, especially in the lead up to your wedding: a sensible skincare regime and regular facials, plus SPF, sleep and water in abundance.
+As you may know, I’m an enthusiastic advocate for all things skincare, especially in the lead up to your wedding: Skin Sonic is a must, (OBVIOUSLY) a sensible skincare regime (I swear by Dermalogica) and regular facials, plus SPF, sleep and water in abundance.
 If you’re curious about using injectables, and can afford to do so, you can take your preparation one step further, which is why so many, many brides have asked for my thoughts on using Botox before their wedding.

 To help answer these questions, I consulted Dr Joanna Romanowska (MBChB, FRNZCGP, DipNZSCM), Founding Director of Clinic 42 and a passionate educator on sensible use of Botox and other cosmetic treatments, and best practice for pre-wedding Botox.